Altria pays $12.8 billion for minority stake in e-cigarette company Juul

 “Our success ultimately depends on our ability to get our product in the hands of adult smokers and out of the hands of youth,” Juul Chief Executive Kevin Burns said in a statement Thursday, adding that “this investment and service agreement helps us do just that.”

-Under terms of the deal, Altria is subject to a standstill agreement under which it may not buy additional Juul shares above its current interest.
-Altria has also agreed not to sell or transfer any Juul shares for six years from the closing of the deal.

-The deal is subject to antitrust clearance and would give Altria the ability to nominate directors representing a third of Juul’s board, the cigarette giant said.”
+The deal, which is subject to antitrust clearance, would give Altria the right to nominate directors representing a third of Juul’s board, the cigarette giant said.

 The company also said that it would participate in the e-vapor category only through Juul for at least six years.